 Delivery of high quality recreational and leisure experiences to participants with intellectual and developmental disabilities.
-The RT department is a lifespan service providing both center-based and community inclusion programs from ages three to 70+.
+The RT department is a lifespan service providing both center-based and community inclusion programs from ages three to 70 and older.

 - Recreational therapy services began as a seasonal summer day camp program in 1982 with private funding from the Hattie B. Munroe Foundation.